Immersed in

 Group Properties

-Conformism and conservatism in views and lifestyle.
+Preference for established norms and familiar patterns in views and lifestyle.
 More interested in the past than the future.
-Unusual for excitement and enthusiasm; prefers a quiet, calm environment.
-Dislikes being disturbed or asked questions.
+Low need for stimulation, not drawn to excitement or enthusiasm.
+Values uninterrupted, predictable environments.

 Strategy: Improving the skill of processing material resources.